jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

 ---
 title: Minor scales
 slug: minor-scales
-abstract: The natural minor scale, with adjustments to the 6 and 7 as harmonic and melodic circumstances require.
+abstract: The natural minor scale, with adjustments to degrees 6 and 7 as harmonic and melodic circumstances require.
 ---

 ## About minor tonality